MetPX/sarracenia/doc/dd_sara.1.rst

 ..
 NOTE::
-  FIXME: usage of ~/.conf/sara/credentials.conf to be coded
-         supports of various ftp/sftp... etc credentials at the same time
-         *** much more easy for users and less restrictions on notifications
+  FIXME: usage of ~/.conf/sara/credentials.conf to be coded support of various ftp/sftp... etc credentials at the same time much easier for users and less restrictions on notifications

 OUTPUT NOTIFICATION OPTIONS